-When you take a medication, your body’s response is determined by many factors, including your gender, weight, age, diet, other medications, medical conditions, and exposure to environmental agents such as cigarette smoke.
+Many factors can affect how a certain medication works for you, including your gender, weight, age, diet, other medications, medical conditions, and exposure to environmental agents such as cigarette smoke.
 Your genetic makeup also can have an influence.

 Genes are sections of DNA, and variations in your DNA are what make you unique.
 The different versions of a gene you inherit from your mother and father can determine everything from your eye color to how quickly you process, or metabolize, medications.